Tody

 The todies are a family, Todidae, of tiny Caribbean birds in the order Coraciiformes, which also includes the kingfishers, bee-eaters and rollers.
-The family has one living genus, Todus, and one genus known from the fossil record, Palaeotodus.
+The family has one living genus, Todus, with five extant species, and one extinct genus known from the fossil record, Palaeotodus, with three known species.

 Taxonomy and systematics

 The todies were originally placed in the kingfisher genus Alcedo before being placed in the genus Todus in 1760 by Mathurin Jacques Brisson.
-They have been linked to a large number of potential relatives since then, including nightjars, trogons, barbets, jacamars, puffbirds, kingfishers, motmots and even some passerine species such as broadbills, cotingas and flowerpeckers.
-The todies were placed in their own order, Todiformes, before being placed in the Coraciiformes.
+In the past they have been linked to a large number of potential relatives in different orders, including nightjars, trogons, barbets, jacamars, puffbirds, kingfishers, motmots, and even some passerine species such as broadbills, cotingas, and flowerpeckers.
+The todies were then previously placed in their own order, Todiformes, before being placed in the Coraciiformes under the family Todidae.

-Genetic analysis of the extant (living) species suggests that they diversified between 6-7 million years ago.
-The fossil record of the family is sparse, but three species of tody have been described from fossils found in North America, Germany and France, showing that the family was once more widespread than it is today.
-Species from the fossil genus, Palaeotodus, are larger than living species and may have been closer in size to the tody motmot.
+Genetic analysis of the extant species suggests that they diversified between 6–7 million years ago.
+The fossil record of the family is sparse, although three species of tody have been described from fossils found in North America, Germany, and France, showing that the family was once more widespread than it is today, with the tody's present-day range restricted entirely to the Greater Antilles islands in the Caribbean Sea.
+Species from the fossil genus Palaeotodus are larger than living species and may have been closer in size to the modern tody motmot.

 The phylogenetic relationship between the six families that make up the order Coraciiformes is shown in the cladogram below.
 The number of species in each family is taken from the list maintained by Frank Gill, Pamela C. Rasmussen and David Donsker on behalf of the International Ornithological Committee (IOC).

 Distribution and habitat

 The todies are endemic to the islands of the Caribbean.
-These are small, near passerine species of forests of the Greater Antilles: Puerto Rico, Jamaica, and Cuba, with adjacent islands, have one species each, and Hispaniola has two: the broad-billed tody (Todus subulatus) in the lowlands (including Gonâve Island), and the narrow-billed tody (Todus angustirostris) in the highlands.
+These are small, near passerine birds that live in the forests of the Greater Antilles.
+Each main island of the four islands (and their respective adjacent islands) that make up the Greater Antilles has one species of tody, with the exception of the island of Hispaniola (and its adjacent islands) which has two species of tody: the Puerto Rican tody (Todus mexicanus) is found in Puerto Rico; the type species, the Jamaican tody (Todus todus), is found in Jamaica; and the Cuban tody (Todus multicolor) is found in Cuba.
+In Hispaniola, the broad-billed tody (Todus subulatus) is found in the lowlands (including Gonâve Island of Haiti), and the narrow-billed tody (Todus angustirostris) is found in the highlands.